1985–86 Australian region cyclone season: Severe Tropical Cyclone Victor

 Tropical Cyclone Victor occurred from 2 March until 9 March 1986 and was the most severe cyclone of the Australian region for the season.
 It remained off the Western Australian coast for all its life.
 Its estimated lowest pressure was 930 hPa and highest gusts about 255 km/h.

 Tropical Cyclone Alfred

 Tropical Cyclone Alison–Krisostoma

 Tropical Cyclone Alison occurred from 4 April until 14 April 1986 within the Indian Ocean.
 It moved westward into the Mauritius area of responsibility and was renamed Krisostoma.
 Its estimated lowest pressure was 974 hPa.

 Severe Tropical Cyclone Manu

 Tropical Cyclone Manu occurred from 21 April until 27 April 1986 off the Queensland coast.
 Its estimated lowest pressure was 970 hPa.

 Severe Tropical Cyclone Billy–Lila

 Tropical Cyclone Billy occurred from 4 May until 15 May 1986.
 It temporarily moved west into the Mauritius area of responsibility where it was renamed Lila but then moved back again.
 It crossed the Western Australian coast near Geraldton just after dissipating.
-Its estimated lowest pressure was 950 hPa.
+Its estimated lowest pressure was 950 hPa.This tropical cyclone is the only category 4 cyclone in the Australian Scale in the month of May.